Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/firewall-fundamentals.md

 ## 🎯 What I Learned

-- What a firewall is and its core purpose
+- What a firewall is and its core purpose.
 - The four main types of firewalls and their characteristics
 - The basic components that make up a firewall rule
 - Rule directionality (inbound, outbound, forward)